Frequently Asked Questions

 (These are APPROXIMATE dates - ACTUAL dates & deadlines may vary)

-By August 20th - I accept you into the roster (or not)
+August 7th - I accept you into the roster (or not)

-By August 21st - You complete this year’s “Info-Gather” Form
+August 8th - You complete this year’s “Info-Gather” Form

-By August 22nd - You indicate your availability for rehearsals
+August 10th - You indicate your availability for rehearsals

-By August 25th - You are sent the sheet music and audio files and you start practicing
+August 15th - You are sent the sheet music and audio files and you start practicing

 Sept 1st - Nov 15th - You attend three or four rehearsals as needed